-1The main difference lies in the use or not of neutrino-Pb cross sections (whose usage has been controversial [504-506], particularly the NuTeV data [68] from the Fe nucleus) from CHORUS and $\pi^{0,\pm}$ transverse momentum spectra from dAu collisions at the Relativistic Heavy Ion Collider (RHIC).
+1The main difference lies in the use or not of neutrino-Pb cross sections (whose usage has been controversial [445-447], particularly the NuTeV data [66] from the Fe nucleus) from CHORUS and $\pi^{0,\pm}$ transverse momentum spectra from dAu collisions at the Relativistic Heavy Ion Collider (RHIC).

-- The available data come from a large variety of nuclei and the number of data points for any of them individually is very small compared to the proton analyses.
-In particular, for the Pb nucleus there are less than 50 points coming from the fixed target DIS and DY experiments and from particle production data in pPb collisions at the LHC.
-The fit for a single nucleus is therefore impossible and the modelling of the A-dependence of the parameters in the initial conditions becomes mandatory [488, 501].
-The most up to date analyses include between 1000 and 2000 data points for 14 nuclei. - The kinematic coverage in Q^2 and x with existing data is very small compared to that of present hadronic colliders.
+DY experiments and from particle production data in pPb collisions at the LHC.
+The fit for a single nucleus is therefore impossible and the modelling of the A-dependence of the parameters in the initial conditions becomes mandatory [430, 442].
+The most up to date analyses include between 1000 and 2000 data points for 14 nuclei.

+• The kinematic coverage in Q^2 and x with existing data is very small compared to that of present hadronic colliders.
 The ultimate precision and large coverage of the kinematic plane for nPDFs can only be provided by a high energy electron-ion collider.
 Meanwhile, the only experimental collision system where nPDFs can be currently constrained are hadronic and ultraperipheral collisions (UPCs).
 It is important to stress that extracting PDFs from these collisions presents many theoretical challenges.
 These are related to the question of applicability of collinear factorization for nuclear collisions, higher twist effects, scale choices and other theoretical uncertainties.

-All parton species are very weakly constrained at small $x < 10^{-2}$ [507], gluons are poorly known at large x > 0.2, and the flavour decomposition is largely unknown - a natural fact for u and d due to the approximate isospin symmetry in nuclei 2 .
-The impact of presently available LHC data, studied using reweighting [253, 508] in [509, 510] and included in the fit in [488], is quite modest with some constrains on the gluon and the strange quark in the region 0.01 < x < 0.3.
-On the other hand, theoretical predictions for nuclear shadowing of quark and gluon PDFs based on s-channel unitarity and diffractive nucleon PDFs are available down to $x \sim 10^{-4} - 10^{-5}$ [491,511-513].
-Predictions on the flavour dependence of nuclear effects in the antishadowing region [514] cannot be confirmed with present data.
+All parton species are very weakly constrained at small $x < 10^{-2}$ [448], gluons are poorly known at large x > 0.2, and the flavour decomposition is largely unknown - a natural fact for u and d due to the approximate isospin symmetry in nuclei 2 .
+The impact of presently available LHC data, studied using reweighting [234, 449] in [450, 451] and included in the fit in [430], is quite modest with some constrains on the gluon and the strange quark in the region 0.01 < x < 0.3.
+On the other hand, theoretical predictions for nuclear shadowing of quark and gluon PDFs based on s-channel unitarity and diffractive nucleon PDFs are available down to $x \sim 10^{-4} - 10^{-5}$ [433, 452-454].
+Predictions on the flavour dependence of nuclear effects in the antishadowing region [455] cannot be confirmed with present data.

-Future runs at the LHC will offer some further possibilities for improving our knowledge on nPDFs [494].
-However, the ideal place to determine parton densities is DIS, either at the Electron Ion Collider (EIC) [99] in the USA or, in a much larger kinematic domain (see Fig. 6.1), at the LHeC.
+Future runs at the LHC will offer some further possibilities for improving our knowledge on nPDFs [456].
+However, the ideal place to determine parton densities is DIS, either at the Electron Ion Collider (EIC) [98] in the USA or, in a much larger kinematic domain (see Fig. 6.1), at the LHeC.
 DIS measurements in such configurations offer unprecedented possibilities to enlarge our knowledge of parton densities through a complete unfolding of all flavours.